typhonjs-fvtt/typhonjs-quest-log/README.md

 ## Installation

 Presently TQL is in development and is not officially released.
-The initial release should be available in Q1 '22.
+The initial release should be available in the summer / Q3 '22.

 ## Usage